On the Model Theory of Open Incidence Structures: The Rank 2 Case: Applications

 \subsection{Affine planes}

-We apply in this section our general framework to the theory of affine planes, which essentially axiomatise the incidence properties of points and lines in the Euclidean plane (see e.g., \cite{buekenhout_cameron} for a reference to affine planes).
+We apply in this section our general framework to the theory of affine planes, which essentially axiomatise the incidence properties of points and lines in the Euclidean plane (see e.g., \cite{buekenhout_cameron} for a general reference on the matter).
 Although this case is very similar to the setting of projective planes, affine planes are particularly interesting as they also involve a notion of parallelism between lines, in addition to the relation of incidence between lines (or blocks) and points.
-Essentially, this is the first case that we are considering where we need the full generality of Definition \ref{def:interior_closure}, i.e., where we may have that $\mrm{gcl}_M(A)\neq \mrm{gcl}^{\mrm{i}}_M(A)$.
+Essentially, this is the first case that we are considering where we need the full generality of Definition~\ref{def:interior_closure}, i.e., where we may have that $\mrm{gcl}_M(A)\neq \mrm{gcl}^{\mrm{i}}_M(A)$.
 We provide details of all proofs where the presence of the relation of parallelism makes a difference.
-Analogously to the previous cases, the results from this section then establish the following theorem.
+The results from this section then establish the following theorem.

 \begin{theorem} Let $(\mathcal{K},\oleq)$ be the class of finite, open, partial affine planes and let $T^+$ be defined as in \ref{the_theory}.
 Then $T^+$ is complete, stable, and with $\ind=\ind^{\otimes}$.
-Moreover, $T^+$ is not superstable, it does not have a prime model, it is not model complete and does not eliminate quantifiers. \end{theorem}
+Moreover, $T^+$ is not superstable, it does not have a prime model, it is not model complete and it does not eliminate quantifiers. \end{theorem}

-We start by recalling the axiomatisation of affine planes from \cite[p.
-744]{funk2} and by introducing the class $(\mathcal{K},\oleq)$ in this setting.
+We start by recalling the axiomatisation of affine planes from \cite[p.~744]{funk2} and by introducing the class $(\mathcal{K},\oleq)$ in this setting.